 The consensual agreement between parties is largely unaffected, but the issue of five years separation has been highlighted by the case of Owens v Owens, which was heard by the Supreme Court in July 2018.
 In this matter, the husband opposed his wife’s request to dissolve the marriage after 40 years.

 Under the old law, the petitioner had to prove fault in the absence of agreement or that they had lived apart for five years under the Matrimonial Causes Act 1973.
 In this case, the couple had only lived separate lives for three years.

 Although the Court held that they must remain married and the judgement was unanimous in refusing a divorce, Lord Wilson encouraged Parliament to look at the law governing entitlement to the dissolution of marriage.
 The Supreme Court President, Lady Hale, agreed with Lord Wilson’s legal analysis.

 Similar legislation exists in other countries but often has caveats.
 In Australia, since 1975, the only grounds for divorce is an irretrievable breakdown but is evidenced by a 12-month separation period.
 A residual fault element remains in relation to children and financial matters.
 In Germany since 1976, no fault divorce has been the norm.

-The Supreme Court decision and the comments included in the judgements have prompted Parliament to look at the issue anew, but the consultation period may have thrown up some matters which will need to be addressed.
+The Supreme Court decision and the comments included in the judgements have prompted Parliament to look at the issue anew, but the consultation period discovered some matters which needed to be addressed.

 Religious community concerns will have been raised, and those who see the sanctity of marriage threatened will be concerned.

-There is little doubt, however, that the Supreme Court has indicated that it feels that a piece of legislation which is over 50-years-old is no longer fit for today’s society.
+There is little doubt, however, the Supreme Court indicated that it feels that a piece of legislation which is over 50-years-old was no longer fit for today’s society.